ntzwrk/blockstack.ts/README.md

 ## Installation
-Simply install it with `yarn install blockstack.ts` into your project (which is a lie, it's not yet on NPM).
+Simply install it with `yarn install blockstack.ts` into your project.

+_Please note that the version on NPM is **just a placeholder** and doesn't contain any useful code._

 ## Quick start